SQL DDL·TypeScript·Free

 Plain interfaces.
 One file per table.

 Below: TypeScript emitted from a small Postgres schema with an ENUM, a foreign key, and a nullable column.
-Navigation properties are opt-in — enable the flag and you get typed parent and child references.
+Navigation properties are opt-in — enable the flag and you get typed parent and child references as optional fields (you populate them when you join, leave them out when you don't).

 | 'pending'